stijn-dejongh/lovecraft_public_domain/raw_converts/f.md

 mask.
 The flopping animals were now scratching restlessly at the lichens, and I saw that the old man was nearly as restless himself.
 When one of the things began to waddle and edge away, he turned quickly to stop it; so that the suddenness of his motion dislodged the waxen mask from what should have been his head.
-And then, because that nightmare&rsquo;s position barred me from the stone staircase down which we had come, I flung myself into the oily underground river that bubbled somewhere to the caves of the sea; flung myself into that putrescent juice of earth&rsquo;s inner horrors before the madness of my screams could bring down upon me all the charnel legions these pest-gulfs might conceal.
+And then, because that nightmare's position barred me from the stone staircase down which we had come, I flung myself into the oily underground river that bubbled somewhere to the caves of the sea; flung myself into that putrescent juice of earth's inner horrors before the madness of my screams could bring down upon me all the charnel legions these pest-gulfs might conceal.

   At the hospital they told me I had been found half frozen in Kingsport Harbour